 Career Outlook and Salary

-According to the Bureau of Labor Statistics (BLS), the median annual wage for psychologists was $79,010 in May 2018.
-Employment for this group is expected to grow 14% from 2018 to 2028, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), the median annual wage for psychologists was $94,310 in May 2024.
+Employment for this group is expected to grow 6% from 2024 to 2034, faster than the average for all occupations.
+BLS also projects about 12,900 openings for psychologists each year, on average, over the decade—many from replacement needs as professionals retire or move into other work.
 Keep in mind, your salary will factor on your specialty area.
 Because of the growing demand for psychological services in hospitals, schools, and mental health clinics, psychologists can expect to see more employment demand in those areas.
+Recent CDC reporting also highlights sustained need: the share of adults with anxiety symptoms rose from 15.6% (2019) to 18.2% (2022), and depression symptoms from 18.5% to 21.4%—patterns that often translate into more screening, referrals, and treatment demand.
+BLS also notes that pay and demand can vary widely by setting—such as healthcare, schools, or private practice—so internship experiences and specialization choices can meaningfully shape both your workday and long-term earnings.

 Read more about what a career as a psychologist can offer you.